Chief Operating Officer

 Responsible for...

-• Champions the work of the agency and creates pride in the agency and its work.
+• Nurturing a positive and inclusive culture in the agency, and monitoring and overseeing the achievement of the agency’s DEI standards.
+This includes championing the work of the agency and creating pride in the agency and its work.

 • Overseeing the work of the support functions, usually including HR, Talent, IT, Legal and Finance, and often Marketing, Office Management and Facilities.